Is it possible to have fun learning about D-Day?

 Satisfied with our hunting trip, we will long remember this convivial moment.

-The afternoon was devoted to both the weight of the past and the challenge of preserving this rich and fragile ecosystem.
+The afternoon was devoted to the past and the preservation of this fragile ecosystem.

 And what about the museum?